Ren-B-7/Super-Start.nvim/README.md

 ## Other methods

+### 1
+Head to "https://github.dev/Ren-B-7/nvim-installation-package" and download via the VsCode browser editor.

 Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here

+### 2

-With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git" then copy the nvim folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package
+With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git" then copy the "nvim" folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package.

+### 3

-Or alternatively only paste/ clone the extensions you plan on using within your own nvim lua folders
+Or alternatively only download the wanted folders via github itself and paste within the ~/.config/nvim directory.

 # Done?
 Then run nvim in your terminal, and all should be well, if not contact owner, cause you fucked up